 The requirements shall also apply if the BS supports NB-IoT operation in NR in-band.

+The requirements shall also apply if the BS supports LP-WUS operation.

 The application of either Category A or Category B basic limits shall be the same as for transmitter spurious emissions in clause 6.6.5.